 Tell your health care provider if you have any side effect that bothers you or that does not go away.

 These are not all the possible side effects of Epzicom.
-Ask your health care provider or pharmacist for more information on side effects of Epzicom.
+To learn more about possible side effects of Epzicom, read the drug label or package insert or talk to your health care provider or pharmacist.

 More information about Epzicom is available:

 The above Patient Version drug summary is based on the following FDA label(s): Tablet (film coated).

 No Increased Resistance With Once-Daily Dosing of Abacavir and 3TC Than Twice-Daily Dosing in the ARROW Trial

 This article was provided by AIDSinfo.
 Visit the AIDSinfo website to find out more about their activities and publications.

 (Please note: Your name and comment will be public, and may even show up in

 Internet search results.
 Be careful when providing personal information!
 Before

 adding your comment, please read TheBody.com's Comment Policy.)